mature-man-testosterone-replacement-therapy

 • Mood swings

-It is difficult for medicine to determine normal levels in a man since levels vary during the day and from individual to individual.
-However, there is a natural reduction of testosterone in the body as a man ages.
-However, conditions outside the aging process contribute to the reduced testosterone levels mentioned above.
 Multiple conditions can cause problems with testosterone production—one such condition is hypogonadism (an issue that impacts testosterone production in the testicles or with the pituitary gland).

-Still, a blood test is the only credible way to determine what is happening in the body.
-Additionally, it is difficult for treating physicians who do not specialize in TRT to understand Low T levels and the clinical signs/symptoms of the deficiency.
 It should be understood that there is no preventative role for aging in hormone replacement treatments.
-Studies are now showing that poor health, such as obesity and physical inactivity, have a strong correlation to reduced testosterone levels.
+Studies are now showing that poor health, such as obesity and physical inactivity, has a strong correlation to reduced testosterone levels.

 Seeking Testosterone Replacement Therapy (TRT)

-It is important to stress that TRT must be closely monitored by the treating physician, who is aware of the pros and cons of TRT.
-According to the Penn Medicine newsletter, besides conditions such as hypogonadism and other related disorders, a variety of factors can also result from lower testosterone levels.
 These include too much exercise, poor diet, serious illness, sedentary lifestyle, alcoholism, and stress.
 Buying testosterone supplements without proper testing should be avoided.
 Additionally, testosterone supplements are not an anti-aging cure, especially if one has normal testosterone levels.

 Ways to Receive TRT

-There are a variety of ways TRT is administered.
+There are various ways TRT is administered.

 • Gel (rubbed into the skin)